SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 "Aren't we suppose to be on a date right now?"

 "Oh, how rude of me.
-I'm sorry, Applejack.
-Hello, my name is Rarity, and I love fashion and I run my own boutique."
+Sorry, Applejack.
+Hello, my name is Rarity, and I love fashion and I run several boutiques."

 "Hello, you already know who I am and what I love."